 Useful Tools for Remote Teams

-Here is a short list of useful tools that help to maintain a remote team.
+Here is a short list of useful tools that help to maintain and manage a remote team.

 Sourcing and hiring